flipflopsen/Revsni/Readme.md

 - **Websn**       -     File- and Webserver for "staging"
 - **Geffsn**      -     Java Client GUI for remote control C2 Server with nice RAT-like view
 - **Plusn**       -     C++ Client for Revsn
+- **Suvsn**       -     Windows Shellcode based Agent using Chaskey
+- **Pyvsn**       -     Python Server for Windows DLL and Shellcode Agents using Chaskey